 Even if your cat is an outdoor cat, consider bringing her inside during the hottest part of the day, which is typically from about 10:00 a.m. to 4:00 p.m.
-If you absolutely cannot have a cat indoors due to allergies or another reason, consider getting the cat a climate controlled cat house.
-The house is air conditioned in the summer and heated in the winter to offer your cat a place to escape extreme cold and heat.
+If you absolutely cannot have a cat indoors due to allergies or another reason, consider getting the cat an insulated cat house.
+The house stays cool in the summer and warm in the winter and offers your cat a place to escape extreme cold and heat.

 Signs a Cat Is Overheating

-According to Dr. Foster and Smith, cats left inside vehicles on hot days are the most common heat stroke victims.
+Cats left inside vehicles on hot days are the most common heat stroke victims.
 Temperatures inside a closed vehicle can reach about 104 degrees within about 15 minutes.
-CatHealth.com states that elderly cats, kittens and obese cats are more likely to suffer heat stroke.
+Elderly cats, kittens and obese cats are more likely to suffer heat stroke.
 Signs that your cat might be overheating include:

 Watch Your Cat Carefully

 If you must leave your cat outdoors during the sizzling days of summer, keep a close watch on her.
 By spotting the signs of an impending heat stroke, you can take steps to minimize the damage.
-Do your best to find or create a cool place for your cat to rest during the hottest times.
+Do your best to find or create a cool place for your cat to rest during the hottest times and keep him or her hydrated.
 With a little planning and knowledge, your cat will make it through summer as healthy as when the season started.